tidy street general store brighton ellie and co blog shopping guide

 chinese soaps brighton yum yum oriental market

-8. Yum Yum Oriental Supermarket (Sydney Street, North Laine).
-Looking in supermarkets abroad is one of my favourite things to do on holiday – fact!
-So, if I want to feel like I’m on holiday, I’ll come here and to lose myself for a while browsing the shelves packed with interesting looking Asian products that make you want to go home and whip up some noodles.
-It’s also a welcome break from the hipsterville craziness of the North Laine.
-I love the little Chinese soaps which come in rose, jasmine and ginseng, and and they also sell fortune cookies!
+So, if I want to feel like I’m on holiday, I’ll come here and lose myself for a while browsing the shelves packed with interesting-looking Asian products that make me want to go home and whip up some noodles.

 blackout shop brighton kitsch gifts